junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Brian swallows.
 Amy grasps his hand.

 "They saved us, Dad.
 So now, I think this is our second chance."
 Rory looks at Brian.
-"And we uses this chance to come back home."
+"And we use this chance to come back home."

 Brian doesn't know if he should feel happy or sad.
 Maybe both.